smora015/blog.sergiomorales.me/_posts/2016-04-16-double-checking-your-work.markdown

 ---
 layout:   post
 title:    "Double Checking Your Work is Not Enough, Seriously"
 date:     2016-04-16 12:00:00 -0400
+tags:
+          - electronics
-categories: electronics engineering
+          - engineering
 comments: true
+summary:  Don't learn the hard way.
 ---

 After going through 3 different phases of my [IAS PCB][ias-pcb], I learned its never a bad thing to double check things...in my case a simple check of temperature limits in  the datasheets for the components I used could have saved me another full revision of my previous layout...I basically couldn't put up with surface mount components so I limited the amount I needed and revised it: